Real Estate Law

 The judge will review all this information and make a decision.
 If they agree with the mortgage lender, they will "grant" the judicial foreclosure.

 The next step is the court issuing a judgment against you.
 This means they will formally order that you pay back the total amount owed on the mortgage payments.
-At this point, the amount you owe will also include the legal costs of going through the judicial foreclosure process.
+At this point, the amount you owe may also include the legal costs of going through the judicial foreclosure process.

 Most states limit the rights of lenders to: